cosmos/cosmos-sdk/docs/rfc/rfc-005-accounts-auth.md

 message MsgDeploy {
   string sender = 1;
   string kind = 2;
-  bytes init_message = 3;
+  google.Protobuf.Any init_message = 3;
   repeated cosmos.base.v1beta1.Coin funds = 4 [(gogoproto.nullable) = false];
 }

 message MsgDeployResponse {
   string address = 1;
   uint64 id = 2;
-  bytes data = 3;
+  google.Protobuf.Any data = 3;
 }

 message MsgExecute {
   string sender = 1;
   string address = 2;
-  bytes message = 3;
+  google.Protobuf.Any message = 3;
   repeated cosmos.base.v1beta1.Coin funds = 4 [(gogoproto.nullable) = false];
 }

 message MsgExecuteResponse {
-  bytes data = 1;
+  google.Protobuf.Any data = 1;
 }
 ```

 #### MsgDeploy

-Deploys a new instance of the given account `kind` with initial settings represented by the `init_message` bytes.
+Deploys a new instance of the given account `kind` with initial settings represented by the `init_message` which is a `google.Protobuf.Any`.
-Of course the bytes can be empty.
-A response is returned containing the account ID and humanised address, alongside some bytes
+Of course the `init_message` can be empty.
+A response is returned containing the account ID and humanised address, alongside some response
 that the account instantiation might produce.

 #### MsgExecute

-Sends a `StateTransition` execution request, where the state transition is represented by the `message bytes`.
+Sends a `StateTransition` execution request, where the state transition is represented by the `message` which is a `google.Protobuf.Any`.
 The account can then decide if to process it or not based on the `sender`.

 ### Further discussion